 If your lower back pain is so uncomfortable that you’re thinking about seeking treatment, you’re not alone.
 It’s estimated that 85% of back pain sufferers find they require some sort of outside intervention to get relief.

 Unfortunately, doctors can’t agree on how to treat lower back pain, primarily because it’s so difficult to identify the source of it.
-That’s why physicians often recommend a variety of approaches, including rest, heat, exercise, pain medication, stretching, and chiropractic care.
+That’s why physicians often recommend a variety of approaches, including rest, heat, exercise, pain medication, stretching, and chiropractic care for lower back pain relief.

 It might sound a little scary, but a licensed, experienced chiropractor is trained to use this technique in the most gentle and effective way.